 Several of the people I interviewed also said that their doctors didn’t give them adequate information after they were diagnosed.
 They instead resorted to friends, peers, and the internet.
 For some of the subjects, talking about HIV is so stigmatized — even treated as a joke — that people can’t discuss where to get help.

-Tommy Luckett, a 36-year-old in Little Rock, said she wasn’t aware of the Ryan White HIV/AIDS Program, a federal program that helps low-income people obtain antiretroviral medication, until she chatted with a Tennessee-based friend online.
+Tommy Luckett, from Little Rock, said she wasn’t aware of the Ryan White HIV/AIDS Program, a federal program that helps low-income people obtain antiretroviral medication, until she chatted with a Tennessee-based friend online.

 "I felt fear, like I was going to die," she said.
 "I didn’t know what I would be able to do, because I knew that I didn’t have the money to pay for any medication.
 I had already heard about how expensive the medicines were."